-All officers, employees and consultants of the Company and its subsidiaries are eligible to receive awards under the plan.
+All officers, employees, directors and consultants of the Company and its subsidiaries are eligible to receive awards under the plan; the Company and its subsidiaries currently have approximately 1,100 employees.
 Awards under the plan will be made by the committee.
 Awards will be made pursuant to individual award agreements between the Company and each participant.